StackVista/stackstate-docs/stackpacks/integrations/static_health.md

 To set up the Static Health integration you will need to have:

-* StackState [Agent V2](../../setup/agent/about-stackstate-agent.md) installed on a machine that can connect to StackState.
+* Rancher Observability [Agent V2](../../setup/agent/about-stackstate-agent.md) installed on a machine that can connect to Rancher Observability.

 ### Configure

-To configure StackState Agent V2 to read CSV health files:
+To configure Rancher Observability Agent V2 to read CSV health files:

 1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/static_health.d/conf.yaml` to include the following details:
    * **type** - set to `csv` for parsing CSV typed files.